 What does a transformed internal audit function look like?

 Every stage of the internal audit lifecycle is impacted.
-Internal Audit is evolving both operationally and strategically:
+The internal audit is evolving both operationally and strategically, by:

 - Moving away from point in time assessments and toward continuous risk sensing using external and internal data for risk identification and monitoring